 Adding further to the funk – you won’t find the faintest whiff of a paint job here – the chassis on the origin is manufactured from vibration tumbled stainless steel that’s really difficult to scratch.

 In the sound department, the Aston Origin really excels.
 It offers a slight boost on upper mids which sounds pleasing on vocals, really cutting through a mix without sounding harsh.
 It provides a sound that is surprisingly warm and detailed – despite its low price point.
 See and hear for yourself!

-- The best sub $300 large diaphragm condenser around in our opinion
+- One of the best sub $300 large diaphragm condensers around in our opinion

 - Highly affordable and high quality.
 Ideal for hobbyist and pro alike

 - Versatile.
 Great on vocals but good on just about anything